Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: Introduction

 A pure momentum exchange is analogous to the non-relativistic limit of a more general dark sector interaction, much like how Thomson scattering is the non-relativistic limit of Compton scattering.
 Momentum exchange can be defined as long as $w \neq -1$, where $w=p/\rho$ is the DE equation of state.
 When $w = -1$ exactly, the fluid behaves as vacuum energy.
 If this vacuum energy does not interact, it is a true cosmological constant; if it does, however, its energy density must evolve \cite{Wands:2012vg,Martinelli:2019dau,Hogg:2020rdp,Sebastianutti:2023dbt}.
 In this limit, the DE Euler equation breaks down because the fluid lacks a well-defined four-velocity and cannot support a velocity divergence.
 Instead, when $w = -1$ the interaction must be described through a constraint equation derived from energy-momentum conservation.
 As shown in \cite{Wands:2012vg}, the momentum transfer in this case satisfies

-where $f$ is the momentum transfer, $V$ is the background vacuum energy density, $\delta V$ is its perturbation, and $\theta_{\mathrm{DM}}$ the velocity divergence of the dark matter component.
-This constraint shows that a pure momentum exchange cannot be sustained at $w = -1$ unless $\dot{V} \ne 0$, which would imply an accompanying energy transfer in the background.
+where $f$ is the momentum transfer, $V$ is the background vacuum energy density, $\delta V$ is its perturbation, and $\theta_{\mathrm{DM}}$ is the velocity divergence of the dark matter component.
+This constraint shows that a pure momentum exchange cannot be sustained at $w = -1$ unless $\dot{V} \neq 0$, which would imply an accompanying energy transfer in the background.

 Current DESI measurements indicate that the effective dark energy equation of state $w(z)$ may have transitioned between the phantom ($w<-1$) and non-phantom ($w>-1$) regimes during its evolution across cosmic time \cite{DESI:2025zgx}.
-Such a ``phantom crossing'' cannot be explained by non-interacting standard scalar fields or perfect fluids, suggesting an interaction in the dark sector.
+Such a ``phantom crossing'' cannot be explained by a non-interacting single canonical scalar field or perfect fluid, suggesting an interaction in the dark sector.
 In particular, it is important to explore and understand the effects of dark scattering interactions when $w \rightarrow -1$.
 This limit has previously been shown to be theoretically challenging, as many interacting fluid models suffer from large-scale instabilities that require specific conditions of the coupling to be avoided \cite{Valiviita:2008iv,Jackson:2009mz}.
 In this work, we explore the fluid dynamics of this regime within a pure momentum exchange framework that is free from these large-scale instabilities.

 In particular, we will focus on the matter power spectrum in such models, as is illustrated in Figure \ref{fig:pk_theta_de_off}.
 As can be seen from the left-hand panel, there is a scale-dependent suppression of the power on smaller scales, which results from a suppression of the DM velocity due to its interaction with DE.
 We will demonstrate that the onset scale of this suppression systematically shifts to smaller physical scales (higher $k$) as $w$ approaches $-1$, and that this behaviour is a generic feature of momentum-exchange models.
 We will also investigate the impact that ignoring DE velocity can have on parameter constraints when $w\approx-1$.